 A major advantage of Dublin/Pleasanton BART is County Connection and Wheels routes go there now, along with multiple other transit operators, and that Valley Link will go there in the future, in addition to BART service.
 With these routes an I-680 Express Bus service will have more connections, making this location a potentially highly effective Tri-Valley Hub.
 On the other hand, Dublin/Pleasanton BART has more demand for bus bay space.
 However, operators seem to prefer to use the Dublin (north side) 10 bays rather than the Pleasanton (south side) five bays.
-So, there is some room for an I-680 Express Bus stop and layover.
-And with a planned garage at the site open potentially for non-BART riders, parking for the I-680 Express Bus service should not be a constraint.
+So, there is some room for an I-680 Express Bus service should not be a constraint.
 The above noted, reaching Pleasanton ACE is more circuitous from Dublin/Pleasanton BART via city streets and takes longer than from West Dublin/Pleasanton BART.